-- Increased monitoring, supervision, or security at locations or activities where the alleged misconduct occurred - Providing additional training and education materials for students and employees - Conducting climate surveys regarding sexual violence confidential, as appropriate.
+- Increased monitoring, supervision, or security at locations or activities where the alleged misconduct occurred - Providing additional training and education materials for students and employees - · Conducting climate surveys regarding sexual violence

+SUA will also take immediate steps to provide for the safety of the Complainant while keeping the Complainant's identity confidential, as appropriate.
 These steps may include changing living arrangements or course schedules, assignments, or tests.
 The Complainant will be notified that the steps SUA will take to respond to the complaint will be limited by the request for confidentiality.